av18or/Newgame/README.md

 Inspiration, ideas, and help for this project came from the following sources:

+First and most importantly: The instructors teaching the full stack development bootcamp for UNLV!

+Sources of ideas specific to the game created in this project:

 1. "Build Tic Tac Toe with JavaScript" by Web Dev Simplified: https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw

 2. "Pretty Tic Tac Toe" by Emily Goldfein: